-PTZ Control Queue
+Control Queue

-Use the PTZ Control Queue window to enable and disable PTZ queueing.
-This window allows you to set up a queue for viewers wanting to access the AXIS 240Q, and limits the number of viewers and the length of time each viewer can access and control PTZ.
-For more information on how to set up the control queue, please see the online help. ?
+Here you can enable and disable PTZ queueing.
+This window allows you to set up a queue for viewers wanting to access the Axis video server, and limits the number of viewers and the length of time each viewer can access and control the PTZ unit.
+For more information on how to set up the control queue, please see the online help ?.